WavX/bioacoustics/cran-comments.md

 ## Release summary
-* This is a maintenance release to fix various minor issues.
+* This is a maintenance release to fix an installation issue on mac.

 ## Test environments
 * OS X install (on travis-ci), R release